 Learning objectives: By the end of the workshop, the participants will be able to:

-- Understand the evidence for the benefits using mindfulness-based approaches with adults and children.
+- Understand benefits of mindfulness practices for adults and children.

-- Understand the skills or components involved in cultivating mindful awareness.
+- Understand the skills for building mindful awareness.

-- Begin or continue developing personal skills and experience in practicing mindfulness – this includes information on and access to additional resources.
+- Begin or continue developing personal skills and experience in practicing mindfulness – includes resources.

 - 10:15am: Research background on mindfulness with adults, children and those with SEN, Theories on how mindfulness ‘works’, Components of mindfulness.